sspring137/EagleEye/COMMERCIAL-LICENSE.md

 2. **Commercial Use Definition**: Commercial use includes any use intended for or directed towards commercial advantage or monetary compensation.
 This includes, but is not limited to, use in a commercial product, offering services with the software, or using the software in a revenue-generating activity.

-3. **Licensing Fees**: The licensee agrees to negotiate and pay a licensing fee with the International School for Advanced Studies (SISSA), Via Bonomea, 265, 34136 Trieste TS (Italy), for commercial use of the software.
-Contact Sebastian Springer and Alessandro Laio for details on pricing and payment terms.
+3. **Licensing Fees**: The licensee agrees to negotiate and pay a licensing fee for commercial use of the software.

 4. **Modification and Distribution**: Users are allowed to modify and distribute the software under the terms of this commercial license, provided they include this license with any distribution and acknowledge the original authors.